ansible/ansible/docsite/latest/rst/intro_getting_started.rst

 About
 `````

-Now that you've read `intro_installation` and installed Ansible, it's time to dig in and get
+Now that you've read :doc:`intro_installation` and installed Ansible, it's time to dig in and get
 started with some commands.

 What we are showing first are not the powerful configuration/deployment/orchestration of Ansible, called playbooks.
 Playbooks are covered in a seperate section.

 This is basically about how to get going initially.
-Once you have this down, read `intro_adhoc` for some more
+Once you have this down, read :doc:`intro_adhoc` for some more
 detail, and then you'll be ready to dive into playbooks.

 Remote Connection Information